zlaski/loudgain/README.md

 REPLAYGAIN_REFERENCE_LOUDNESS
 ```

+For MPEG-4 containers (.mp4, .m4a), these are stored under `----:com.apple.iTunes:…` but the names are the same.

 #### Enhanced mode `-s e` (`--tag-mode e`)

 In its "enhanced" tag-writing mode `s e` (`--tag-mode e`), loudgain will work like above but _in addition_ write the following tags: